postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-responses.md

 ### Cookies

 Cookies sent by the server are visible in a dedicated tab.
-To manage cookies in Postman the native apps, use the **MANAGE COOKIES** modal - details [here](https://www.getpostman.com/docs/Cookies).
-If you're working in the Postman Chrome app, you can use the [Interceptor extension](https://www.getpostman.com/docs/Interceptor) to help manage cookies.
+To [manage cookies](/docs/postman/sending_api_requests/cookies) in Postman the native apps, use the **MANAGE COOKIES** modal.
+If you're working in the Postman Chrome app, you can use the [Interceptor extension](/docs/postman/sending_api_requests/interceptor_extension) to help manage cookies.

 ### Tests

 Along with everything that you get from the server for the request, you can also see the results of the tests that were run against the request.
-Learn more about [testing](https://www.getpostman.com/docs/Testing) in Postman.
+Learn more about [testing](/docs/postman/scripts/test_scripts) in Postman.